Chanda Rubin: Tennis career

-In 1996, Rubin reached the Australian Open semifinals, defeating Gabriela Sabatini in the fourth round and then Sánchez Vicario 6–4, 2–6, 16–14 in the quarterfinals.
-The 48 games played in their quarterfinal are the most for a women's match at the Australian Open (tied in 2018).
-Rubin lost in the semifinals to Monica Seles 6–7, 6–1, 7–5, despite holding a 5–2 lead in the third set.
-Rubin rose to a career-high ranking of No. 6, after reaching the final of the Miami Open in 1996 where she lost to Steffi Graf.
-However, after fracturing a bone in her right hand in Miami, Rubin underwent surgery and missed the majority of the rest of the season.
+In 1996, Rubin reached the Australian Open semifinals, defeating Sabatini in the fourth round and Sánchez Vicario 6–4, 2–6, 16–14 in the quarterfinals.
+The 48 games played in their quarterfinal were the most for a women's match at the Australian Open, a record which would be tied by Lauren Davis and Simona Halep in 2018.
+Rubin lost in the semifinals to eventual champion Monica Seles 6–7, 6–1, 7–5, despite holding a 5–2 lead in the third set.
+A few days later, she and Sánchez Vicario won the doubles title, defeating third-seeded Lindsay Davenport and Mary Joe Fernández in the final.

+Rubin rose to a career-high singles ranking of No. 6 after reaching the final of the 1996 Miami Open where she lost to world No. 1 Steffi Graf.
+During the tournament, Rubin fractured a bone in her right hand.
+She eventually underwent surgery in August and missed the majority of the rest of the season.

-Representing the U.S., Rubin won the Hopman Cup alongside Justin Gimelstob.
+Representing the United States, Rubin won the 1997 Hopman Cup alongside Justin Gimelstob.
 She remained undefeated through three ties and the final in her singles matches.
-At the Linz Open, Rubin defeated world No. 4, Jana Novotna, on the way to her first singles title.
+At the Linz Open, Rubin defeated world No. 4 Jana Novotná on the way to her first singles title.

 In Indian Wells in 1999, Rubin defeated both Amanda Coetzer and world No. 1, Martina Hingis, in straight sets on her way to the semifinals.
 She also won her second career title at the Hobart International.

 Rubin underwent arthroscopic surgery on her left knee in 2001 after the Australian Open, and then suffered a left Achilles tendon injury in April, thereby missing the majority of the season.

 In 2002, Rubin underwent surgery on her left knee again, missing the first half of the season.
-In August, she defeated Lindsay Davenport, Jelena Dokic and the world No. 1, Serena Williams, on her way to the title in Los Angeles.
+In August, she defeated Lindsay Davenport, Jelena Dokic and world No. 1 Serena Williams on her way to the title in Los Angeles.
 Her upset of Williams ended the top-ranked player's winning streak of 21 matches, a stretch that had carried Williams through titles at the French Open and Wimbledon.

-At the Miami Open in 2003, Rubin beat both Amélie Mauresmo and Justine Henin in straight sets on her way to the semifinals, after which she peaked again at No. 6 in the rankings.
-She reached her third and final French Open quarterfinal, and also won the Eastbourne International title for a second time, defeating Jennifer Capriati in the semifinals and Conchita Martinez in the final.
+At the 2003 Miami Open, Rubin defeated Amélie Mauresmo and Justine Henin in straight sets en route to the semifinals, after which she peaked again at No. 6 in the rankings.
+She reached her third and final French Open quarterfinal and also won the Eastbourne International title for a second time, defeating Jennifer Capriati in the semifinals and Conchita Martínez in the final.
 It would be Rubin's last career title.

 Rubin missed the majority of the 2004–2006 seasons due to the persistent knee injury.
 Her last professional match was in October 2006 in Quebec City.

-She was inducted into the Southern Tennis Hall of Fame in 2009, and the Louisiana Sports Hall of Fame in 2013.
+Rubin was inducted into the Southern Tennis Hall of Fame in 2009 and the Louisiana Sports Hall of Fame in 2013.